ReFRACtor/documentation/system_configuration.rst

 Compilers Versions
 ==================

-One of the following combinations of compilers is needed:
+One of the following combinations of compilers is needed to compile for Linux:

 * `GCC <https://gcc.gnu.org/>`_ and `GNU Fortran <http://gcc.gnu.org/fortran/>`_ at version 4.6 or greater
 * GCC 4.6 or greater and `Intel Fortran Compiler <http://software.intel.com/en-us/intel-compilers/>`_  11.1 or newer

+On OS X, only the clang/llvm C and C++ compilers bundled with Xcode or "Xcode Command Line Tools" version 8.2 or greater and `GNU Fortran <http://gcc.gnu.org/fortran/>`_ at version 6.1 or greater are known to work.

 Memory Requirements
 ===================